25 March 2026

 What is the Linux market share in 2026?

-The Linux market share is expected to continue growing until 2026, particularly in the areas of servers, cloud computing, and enterprise solutions.
-While Linux still occupies a niche on desktop systems, it already dominates in servers and cloud infrastructures.
+The Linux® market share is expected to continue growing through 2026, particularly in the areas of servers, cloud computing, and enterprise solutions.
+While Linux® still occupies a niche in desktop systems, it is already widely adopted in servers and cloud infrastructures.
 This development significantly influences corporate decisions, as Linux & Open Source solutions offer both cost savings and technical flexibility.

 What does the current Linux market share mean for companies?

-Linux currently holds about 3% of the desktop market, but dominates the server sector with over 70% and nearly 100% of the top 500 supercomputers worldwide.
-This distribution clearly shows where the strengths of Linux & Open Source lie and which strategic advantages companies can derive from them.
+Linux® currently holds approximately 3% of the desktop market, but is represented with over 70% in the server sector and nearly 100% of the world’s top 500 supercomputers.
+This distribution clearly shows in which areas Linux & Open Source is deployed and what strategic opportunities companies can derive from this.

-In the server segment, companies prefer Linux due to its stability, security, and cost-efficiency.
-Cloud providers such as Amazon Web Services, Google Cloud, and Microsoft Azure base most of their infrastructures on Linux systems.
-This dominance makes Linux skills indispensable for IT teams.
+In the server segment, companies use Linux® due to its stability, security, and cost efficiency.
+Cloud providers such as Amazon Web Services®, Google Cloud®, and Microsoft® Azure® base their infrastructures largely on Linux systems.
+This widespread adoption makes Linux expertise relevant for IT teams.

 For business decisions, this specifically means: